FX-Brokers.eu

 CySEC, FCA

 Plus500 has strong brand recognition in the Netherlands, boosted by its long-standing sponsorship deals with European football clubs.
-It holds CySEC and FCA licences and passports into NL under MiFID II.
+It holds CySEC and FCA licences and passports into the Netherlands under MiFID II.
 The proprietary platform is clean and straightforward, designed for traders who want quick execution without the complexity of MetaTrader.
 Spreads are competitive on major pairs and there is no commission.
-The $100 minimum deposit is the lowest among our top five, and deposits via bank transfer are processed in EUR.
+The €100 minimum deposit is the lowest among the top five, and deposits via bank transfer are processed in EUR.
 Plus500 is listed on the London Stock Exchange, providing a layer of corporate transparency that privately held brokers cannot match.
 It suits traders who value simplicity and brand assurance over advanced charting.
+Guaranteed stop-loss orders are available as a paid feature, useful in volatile Dutch hours around ECB announcements.

 Min deposit